TabbyML/tabby/clients/vim/README.md

 :PlugInstall
 ```

-You should see the Tabby plugin being installed.

 ### 📦 Packer.nvim

 [Packer.nvim](https://github.com/wbthomason/packer.nvim) is a plugin manager for NeoVim that is written in Lua.
 You can install Packer.nvim by following these [instructions](https://github.com/wbthomason/packer.nvim#quickstart).